jstefanis/solid-robotic-project/README.md

 **ar_track_alvar**: This package is used for the creation of the alvar tags, their detection and pose estimation.
 It is a wrapper of Alvar, an open source AR tag tracking library.
 Its main functionalities are:
 1. Generating AR tags of varying size, resolution, and data/ID encoding
 2. Identifying and tracking the pose of individual AR tags, optionally integrating kinect depth data (when a kinect is available) for better pose estimates.
-3. Identifying and tracking the pose of "bundles" consisting of multiple tags.
+3. Identifying and tracking the pose of "bundles`consisting of multiple tags.
 This allows for more stable pose estimates, robustness to occlusions, and tracking of multi-sided objects.

 For creating an ar_tag with id=0 I give the following command in a terminal, after I have installed ar_track_alvar package: